jonathanscholtes/azure-ai-damage-detection/README.md

 ---

 ## Disclaimer
-This workshop and demo application are intended for educational and demonstration purposes.
+This code and demo application are intended for educational and demonstration purposes.
 It is provided "as-is" without any warranties, and users assume all responsibility for its use.